InTec-PCPS/Keybow2040/README.md

 A macropad built around Pimoroni's Keybow2040 with OLED and rotary encoder.
 This is a personal project that I use daily.
 It works, so I thought I'd share.
 * Works with CircuitPython 9.x
 * Supports keypresses, text macros, and non-US characters.
 Should also support mouse and MIDI events, but untested so far.
+* Multiple types can be used in each layer...and even chained in a single macro.
 * Press encoder to change layers.
 Displays a large bitmapped number on layer changes.
 * Encoder up/down actions are configurable per layer, but volume up/down is the default if nothing else is set.
 Still testing this.
 * Set up for four layers (0-3) by default, but more can be added.